dangazineu/tako/docs/designs/exec-workflow-engine.md

           version: "{{ .trigger.artifact.outputs.version }}"

 **Note on Template Complexity**: The `text/template` syntax provides a powerful and flexible way to parameterize workflows.
 While it may be more verbose for simple cases, it provides a consistent and well-documented syntax for all use cases.
 A simpler variable substitution syntax is not planned for the initial release to avoid introducing multiple ways to achieve the same result.

+**Note on Template Functions**: To simplify common patterns, especially iteration, the template engine will be augmented with a set of custom functions.
+For example, iterating over trigger artifacts can be done directly in the template, making scripts cleaner and more readable.
+This approach was chosen over environment variable injection or dedicated iteration steps as it integrates seamlessly with the existing template syntax and offers the most flexibility.
 ```

 ### 2.4. `dependents`